control-toolbox/spin/docs/src/tir_saturation.md

 # Saturation of pair of spins : direct and indirect solutions

 Previously, we attempted to solve the bi-saturation problem as mentioned in [^1] using a direct method.
-We will now proceed to solve the same problem using an indirect method, which will require us to use the solution from the direct method as an initial guess.
+We will now proceed to solve the same problem using an indirect method.

+In this analysis, we will use the solution obtained from the direct method as an integral component of the shooting method.
+By leveraging the direct method's results, we aim to enhance the accuracy and efficiency of the shooting method's implementation.

 ## Direct Method :
 Let's first import the necessary packages, *OptimalControl*, *Plots* ... :